-Absolutely!
 We encourage it!
-You can arrange a visit by calling our counselor or you can let your school counselor know that you are interested in a visit.
-You can visit classes, meet and talk with studnts, and spend some private time with our counselor asking questions.
+You can arrange a visit by calling our counselor.
+You can visit classes, meet and talk with students, and spend some private time with our counselor asking questions.

 WHAT KIND OF COURSES WOULD I TAKE DURING MY FIRST YEAR AT RVGS?

-First year students take Algebra II and Physics.
-During the January intersession each student takes the Fundamentals of Research class.
-Each student completes a research project as part of this class.
+Most first year students take Algebra II and Physics.
+All first year students take Fundamentals of Research (FOR) as an elective.
+FOR provides an introduction to laboratory research and each student completes a research project as part of the class.

 HOW IS THE GOVERNOR'S SCHOOL DIFFERENT FROM MY HOME SCHOOL?

-Most students find the schedule to be different.
-Other differences include the pace (it's faster), group work (it's common), evaluation (lots of different ways to show understanding), relationships with faculty members (they really know you), the classes (everybody is there to learn), the equipment (extensive use of computers and scientific equipment to learn about and use), and a relaxed atmosphere.
+Our schedule is uniquely arranged to allow extended opportunities for lab work.
+Other differences include the pace (it's faster), group work (it's common), class size (smaller), relationships with faculty members (they really know you), peers (everybody is motivated and here to learn), the equipment (extensive use of scientific equipment and computers), and a relaxed atmosphere.

 HOW DO I APPLY?

-To get an application you and a parent or guardian must attend one of the Governor's School Application Information Meetings held at the Governor's school and at local high schools during the month of January.
+To get an application you and a parent/guardian must attend one of the Governor's School Application Information Meetings held at RVGS and local high schools during the month of January.
 Applications will be available at the end of each meeting.
-Submit the completed application to your home school by the due date they establish.
-Contact your school for specific dates.
+Check our calendar or contact the school for the meeting schedule.
+Completed applications are submitted to your home school by the due date they establish.

 DO I SEND THE APPLICATION BACK TO THE GOVERNOR'S SCHOOL?